-Visiting The Outer Banks is one of the best things to do in North Carolina, in case you didn’t know already.
-And if you’ve never explored this wonderful part of our state, now is the time to go.
-It’s the perfect place for those searching for interesting history, fun things to do, tons of places to explore, and beautiful scenery all around.
-Before we get you too carried away, let’s start with some fun weekend things to do in The Outer Banks.
-Of course, many people stay longer but let’s get into the things you can do if you’ve only got a few days there.
+Visiting The Outer Banks is one of the best things to do in North Carolina, and if you’ve never explored this wonderful part of our state, now is the time to go.
+An interesting history, fun things to do, tons of places to explore, and beautiful scenery all around are just a part of the fun here.
+And before we get you too carried away, there are more than 20 weekend things to do in The Outer Banks that we’ll share with you here.
+If you’re like everyone else and there for a week, you can knock these out during less-busy times.

 Weekend Things to Do in The Outer Banks

 People will tell you to visit during the spring, summer, or fall when the weather is warm.
-We agree and love traveling through this part of North Carolina during these times of the year, but what about during the off season in the winter?
-Some places may not be open and temperatures may be cooler than during the rest of the year, but the scenery won’t change and there are fewer people vying for those awesome views.
+We agree, but what about during the off season in the winter?
+Some places may not be open and temperatures may be cooler than during the rest of the year, but the scenery won’t change too much and there are fewer people vying for those awesome views.
 Give it a thought and if you’ve ever visited The Outer Banks during the winter, we’d love to know what you think.

 We created an off season guide to The Outer Banks to convince you even further that any time of year is great for a trip there.
 Also, we included a couple of spots in the Outer Banks in our guide to winter things to do in North Carolina!